najalino/crowdtilt-api-spec/README.md

 The verification data is as follows:

 * `name` - should be the real name of the user
-* `dob` - the date of birth of the user in the format MM-YYYY
+* `dob` - the date of birth of the user in the format YYYY-MM
 * `phone_number` - the user's phone number
 * `street_address` - the user's street address
 * `postal code` - the user's postal code